HOME

 The following photos were taken when Tom and I were in Istanbul in 1995

-Near the Galata Bridge
+Near the Galata Bridge/td>

-A Hamals Pack
+A Hamal's Pack

 The Hagia Sophia